ABMI-Kevin/ndpc/docs/02-methods.md

 Once the recordings are trimmed to the correct length of time, ABMI staff will upload them to appropriate projects in WildTrax.
 Go to My Data -> My Projects and search for the appropriate project for your data.

 <img align="left" src="images/project.png" width="575" height="500">

+## Data publication

+Once the project is completed, the status can be switched to one of the *published* statuses, allowing the public and other WildTrax users, as well as NatureCounts to receive data.